 Our last step in the 5 Steps to Get Out of Financial Purgatory blog series is making more money.
 Although I believe everyone can save money, no matter how much or how little they make, an exception to this would be for those who feel better about having separation between what you live on and what your brain considers to be “extra”.
 In other words, some may adapt better to saving with a little psychological trickery.
 Enter the side hustle.

-The side hustle is just a cooler, GenX way of saying side job.
+The side hustle is just a cooler way of saying side job or side gig.
 And, all that means is that you’re adding to your current income by doing something temporary, or when you need to.
 Honestly, though, it can be anything you want it to be – a one time gig, weekly part-time job, or an odd job you do every now and again, seasonally, or when you have the time.
 That’s the beauty of the side hustle – it’s what you make it.

 I will not be discussing jobs that require significant investment, certifications/licensing, are overly complicated, require degrees, or in-depth training.
 No accountants, photographers, notary publics (states limit what you can charge), or substitute teachers will be listed here.

 Before this crazy eruption of side hustle ideas, I tried a few of the most common ideas myself last year: